You are here:

 To qualify for the award of Graduate Certificate in Accounting, a student must complete an aggregate of 4 core subjects (24 units of credit).

-Upon successful completion of the Graduate Certificate in Accounting, students may apply to enroll in the Graduate Diploma of Accounting, Master of Professional Accounting degree or Master of Professional Accounting and Business degree.
+Upon successful completion of the Graduate Certificate in Accounting, students may apply to enrol in the Graduate Diploma of Accounting, Master of Professional Accounting degree or Master of Professional Accounting and Business degree.
 Students progressing into a higher award will be given credit for studies completed within the Graduate Certificate.

 TOP's articulation agreement with the University of Newcastle (UoN) will allow students who complete the GCA at TOP to transfer to the UoN Master of Applied Finance, Master of Professional Accounting or Master of Professional Accounting (Advanced) with full recognition of their TOP GCA subjects.
 For more information, please see Pathway to The University of Newcastle.